Uniform, Possessions and Valuables

 - Reversible games top - college logo *

 - Black or white socks

 - Football boots – For use on the field bladed or studded soles are recommended in sports where the surface is soft slippery so as to ensure a secure footing

 - Shin pads – These are recommended for personal protection in contact/semi contact sports, e.g. rugby, hockey and football

 - Gum shields – These are recommended for sports such as hockey and rugby as they provide students personal protection and lower the risk of injury to the mouth

 Parents will appreciate that text books are costly so it is important that each student should be equipped with a large strong bag.
 You are asked to ensure that it is not over‑sized but large enough to take a fair number of books without bending or distortion.
-Handbags are not permitted.
-Back packs and satchels are our preferred style.
+Back packs and messenger bags are our preferred style.